legendu-net/docker-jupyterhub-ds/readme.md

 ## Known Issues

-1. Lack of resource limit management.
+1. Lack of resource management.
     The argument `USER_MEM_LIMIT` is not in effect due to the default Spawner used.
     This is not big issue if you have a few light users.
     However, if there are many heavy users (especially Spark notebook users) you server can run out of memory.